 A dog’s behavior can be unpredictable, especially when left unsupervised with children.
 Children should be calm and respectful to animals.
 Teach your child to interact appropriately with dogs and not to ‘play-fight’ or play ‘tug-of-war’ games with them.
 Put your dog out of the way when children are playing loud games and running around.
 Dogs can sometimes get over-excited or frightened if there is a lot of noise or if other children are visiting.

-Teach your dog to sit before you allow visitors to stroke it.
+Teach your dog to sit before you allow visitors to pat it.
 Allowing it to jump up may frighten or annoy some people, and children may feel very intimidated by the behavior.

 Not all dogs like to be patted and cuddled.
 Ask the owner of the dog for permission to pat the dog, and if the owner agrees, allow the dog to sniff the back of your hand first.
 If it is happy to be patted it will sniff your hand and move towards you.
 You can then stroke it under the chin.
 Do not pat it on the top of the head - some dogs may interpret this as threatening behavior.
 If the dog backs away and does not sniff your hand, it is telling you it does not want to be patted.